 - Offers the potential to increase earning power and open up new career opportunities

-- Certificate and lapel pin
+- Will receive certificate and lapel pin

 - Allows the use of the CHCP credential on stationery and business cards

 - Names are posted online in the “Registry of Certified Healthcare CPD Professionals”